Seeds of Yesterday: Plot

-Cathy waits for Chris to come home from work so they can leave, but he never shows up.
-Chris has died in a hit and run accident and Cathy realizes how similar Chris' death is to that of their father.
+Cathy waits for Chris to come home from work so they can leave, but he instead dies in a hit and run accident; Cathy realizes how similar Chris' death is to that of their father.
 Bart gives a moving eulogy at Chris' funeral, is remorseful and admits that he really loved Chris and that he was a good father.
 Cathy is heartsick at the loss of Chris, becoming distant from her family.
-Cathy does come back for Bart's sake, and she and Bart become close.
-Bart finds his place as a televangelist who does much good and travels the world spreading his positive ministry.
-Bart and Cindy also make peace and Cathy sees them together singing.
-Joel has gone back to the Italian monastery to live out his remaining days.
+She comes back for Bart's sake, and they become close.
+Bart finds his place as a televangelist.
+He and Cindy make peace and Cathy sees them together singing.
+Joel has gone back to the monastery to live out his remaining days.
 Jory and Toni wed, and Toni becomes pregnant.
 Despite all these good things and the family becoming closer than before, Cathy is still depressed and does not want to live without Chris.

 Cathy goes up to the attic and sits by one of the windows and, after decorating the room with paper flowers, dies.
-As she passes away, she remembers Chris, her mother, grandmother, and siblings, and how their innocence was stolen.
-It is determined that Cathy died of natural causes, but implied by the author that she died of a broken heart.
+As she passes away, she remembers Chris, her mother, grandmother and siblings, and how their innocence was stolen.
+It is determined that Cathy died of natural causes but implied by the author that she died of a broken heart.